OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaToonMaterial.md

   default: 34.0

   <p>The amount of dispersion/chromatic-aberration via refractions.
 Lower this number to increase the effect.
 A value of 0 turns off dispersion.
 Around [25-80] makes sense for realistic glass.
-Lower values may look better on gemstones.<\p>
+Lower values may look better on gemstones.</p>

   <h3>independent_transmission_refractive_index</h3>